 Sensing.
 We envision a range of sensorboards including ozone, carbon monoxide, DVM, blood pressure, blood glucose, and others.
 But today, we only have four daughterboards: (1) a simple demo board with temperature/humidity sensors, PIR motion sensor, and potentiometer used on the early HiJack prototypes; (2) a 3-lead EKG sensor; (3) a basic soil moisture sensor; (4) a breakout board for fast prototyping on the latest generation of HiJacks.

 Who will take these actions?

-We will be able to make prototypes and make a working system and shows the feasibility of the concept and technology by teaming up with experts in IOT Sector who have demonstrated the ideal technology required for the proposed project .
+We will be able to make prototypes and make a working system and show the feasibility of the concept and technology by teaming up with experts in IOT Sector who have demonstrated the ideal technology required for the proposed project .
 Expansion of the same on a large scale will require help from governments and authorities concerned.
 MIT Media lab will be able to help with the low cost sensors connected to audio jack of smartphones eliminating needs for arduino boards.
 There is already a similar technology which does the same called project "Hijack".

 Where will these actions be taken?

 These actions will be taken globally.
 The technology will be open source and all the information will be made accessible in an online portal and people can always add new innovative information.
 Human creativity is endless so will be the platform.

 The portal will explain in detail with videos the making of shieldnet, anyone across the globe can take a smartphone and convert it into a shieldnet and deploy it and add it to the network of existing Shieldnet devices.
 The portal will also ship out IOT Units, which are readymade sensors for collecting data that can be hooked up with any old smartphone with the help of an app, this will be available for a reasonable price and shipping cost.
 The portal will also detailed steps on making it if the users wants to Do it themselves.